 Imbolc to me (and I believe also to my ancestors) represents the coming of Spring.
 The first signs of Spring start to burst forth from the earth.
 When I try to picture what my ancient ancestors did on Imbolc, I see a large fire rising into the sky, lighting up the darkness and cold surrounding it.
 The first break-through of winter and death into brand new life and hope for the sun's fully triumphant return.
 In Ireland and Scotland, February was a very brutal time weather-wise, but even with the harsh cold and frosts, Imbolc gave rise to sprinklings of green grass and baby lambs were beginning to be born.
 Imbolc represented hope in its entirety.

-From the book "Celtic Inspirations" by Lyn Webster Wilde, try this as an Imbolc ritual:
+From the book "Celtic Inspirations" by Lyn Webster Wilde, an Imbolc ritual:

 "Get up just before dawn, light a candle, let its flame purify you and then put it before a mirror.
 Gaze into the mirror.
 Relax and allow flickering flame to suggest images in your mind.
 They will tell you, in subtle ways, what is beginning to stir in you.
 Once the sky is light, go outside and welcome the new day."

 Because Imbolc was a celebration of the milk that began to flow forth from the sheep, dairy is a huge recommendation and also a tradition for Imbolc meals.
 Cheeses, milk, butter, cream, and yogurt could all be incorporated into your Imbolc meal(s) - be it for Breakfast, Lunch, or Dinner.
 Here are some simple and inexpensive ideas for all three meals that involve dairy: